Tushar121p/Data-Extraction-and-NLP/README.md

 ---

-# Text Analysis

-This document outlines the methodology adopted for performing text analysis to derive sentimental opinion, sentiment scores, readability, passive words, personal pronouns, and more.

-## Table of Contents

-1. [Sentimental Analysis]
-   - [Cleaning using Stop Words Lists]
-   - [Creating dictionary of Positive and Negative words]
-   - [Extracting Derived variables]
-2. [Analysis of Readability]
-3. [Average Number of Words Per Sentence]
-4. [Complex Word Count]
-5. [Word Count]
-6. [Syllable Count Per Word]
-7. [Personal Pronouns]
-8. [Average Word Length]

-## Sentimental Analysis

-Sentimental analysis involves determining whether a piece of writing is positive, negative, or neutral.
-The algorithm designed for financial texts consists of the following steps:

-### Cleaning using Stop Words Lists

-Stop Words Lists are utilized to clean the text, thereby enabling sentiment analysis by excluding the words found in the Stop Words List.

-### Creating a dictionary of Positive and Negative words

-A Master Dictionary is employed to create a dictionary of Positive and Negative words.
-Only words not found in the Stop Words Lists are added to the dictionary.

-### Extracting Derived variables

-The text is converted into a list of tokens using the NLTK tokenize module, which are then used to calculate the following variables:

-- Positive Score
-- Negative Score
-- Polarity Score
-- Subjectivity Score

-## Analysis of Readability

-Readability analysis is calculated using the Gunning Fox index formula, which includes:

-- Average Sentence Length
-- Percentage of Complex words
-- Fog Index

-## Average Number of Words Per Sentence

-This is calculated using the formula:
-Average Number of Words Per Sentence = total number of words / total number of sentences

-## Complex Word Count

-Complex words are those containing more than two syllables.

-## Word Count

-The total number of cleaned words present in the text is calculated by removing stop words and any punctuations like ? ! , . before counting.

-## Syllable Count Per Word

-The number of syllables in each word of the text is counted by counting the vowels present in each word, handling exceptions like words ending with "es" or "ed".

-## Personal Pronouns

-To calculate Personal Pronouns mentioned in the text, regex is used to find the counts of specific words.
-Special care is taken so that country names are not included in the count.

-## Average Word Length

-Average Word Length is calculated by summing the total number of characters in each word and dividing by the total number of words.
+## Data Extraction and NLP

+**1. Objective**:
+The objective of this assignment is to extract textual data articles from the given URL and perform text analysis to compute variables that are explained below.

+**2. Data Extraction**:
+- **Input.xlsx**: For each article in the input.xlsx file, extract the article title and text.
+Save each extracted article in a text file with URL_ID as its filename.
+Ensure the program extracts only the article title and text, excluding the website header, footer, or any other irrelevant content.
+- **Note**: Use Python programming and libraries such as BeautifulSoup, Selenium, or Scrapy for data crawling.

+**3. Data Analysis**:
+- **Python Programming**: Perform textual analysis for each extracted article using Python.
+- **Variables**: Compute the variables defined in the "Text Analysis.docx" document, including:
+   1. Positive Score
+   2. Negative Score
+   3. Polarity Score
+   4. Subjectivity Score
+   5. Average Sentence Length
+   6. Percentage of Complex Words
+   7. Fog Index
+   8. Average Number of Words Per Sentence
+   9. Complex Word Count
+   10. Word Count
+   11. Syllable Per Word
+   12. Personal Pronouns
+   13. Average Word Length

+**4. Output Data Structure**:
+- **Output Variables**:
+   1. All input variables in "Input.xlsx"
+   2. Positive Score
+   3. Negative Score
+   4. Polarity Score
+   5. Subjectivity Score
+   6. Average Sentence Length
+   7. Percentage of Complex Words
+   8. Fog Index
+   9. Average Number of Words Per Sentence
+   10. Complex Word Count
+   11. Word Count
+   12. Syllable Per Word
+   13. Personal Pronouns
+   14. Average Word Length
+- Refer to the "Output Data Structure.xlsx" spreadsheet for the output format.

+**Make sure your submission contains**:
+- A .py file
+- Output in CSV or Excel file format as specified
+- Instructions:
+   1. Explaining your approach to the solution
+   2. How to run the .py file to generate output
+   3. Include all dependencies required

 ---

-This README provides an overview of the text analysis methodology and the various metrics derived from the analysis.